 Our children come from diverse backgrounds and many experience English as an additional language.
 Our curriculum is rich in first-hand experiences that help children to learn a wide vocabulary at an early age.
-We provide an inclusive curriculum by offering experiences that are appropriate and flexible enough to meet the needs of all children including those with a range of special needs.
-There is a strong emphasis placed on inclusion and our curriculum is ambitious for children with SEND.
+We provide an inclusive curriculum, enabling every child to thrive.
+We believe that we should make our experiences accessible to all.